Universally Optimal Multivariate Crossover Designs: Statements and Declarations

-All authors contributed to the study conception and design.
+\begin{itemize} \item \textbf{Funding} The authors did not receive support from any organization for the submitted work. \item \textbf{Competing interests} The authors declare no competing interests. \item \textbf{Ethics approval and consent to participate} This research does not involve human or animal participants. \item \textbf{Consent for publication} Not applicable. \item \textbf{Data availability} The data is available in the Gene Expression Omnibus database under accession number GSE67200 and is available at the following URL: \url{https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67200}. \item \textbf{Materials availability} Not applicable. \item \textbf{Code availability} \url{https://github.com/rsphd/Correlation-Code} contains the code (.R file) and the dataset on $5$ genes (.zip file consisting of 5 Excel files), for checking the significance of correlation between and within genes. \item \textbf{Author contribution} All authors contributed to the study conception and design.
 Material preparation, analysis and investigation were performed by Shubham Niphadkar.
 The first draft of the manuscript was written by Shubham Niphadkar and all authors commented on previous versions of the manuscript.
-All authors read and approved the final manuscript.
+All authors read and approved the final manuscript. \end{itemize}

 \begin{appendices}